hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 For the most part, these states map onto the transitions shown in the choreography diagram in obvious ways.
 However, a few subtleties are worth highlighting:

-* The final transitions for the verifier (Send Presentation Reject, Send Presentation Ack, and Receive Presentation Reject) all result in a final `done` state, but this `done` may or may not be the verifiers intended outcome.
+* The final transitions for the verifier (Send Presentation Reject, Send Presentation Ack, and Receive Presentation Reject) all result in a final `done` state, but this `done` may or may not be the verifier's intended outcome.
 We may want to tweak this in a future version of the protocol.

 > To Do: Should the previous sentence be addressed?
 Removed?

 * A similar situation exists with the final transitions for the Prover and its final transitions (Send Presentation Reject, Receive Presentation Ack, and Receive Presentation Reject).
 * When a Prover makes a (counter-)proposal, it transitions to the `proposal-sent` state.
 This state is only present by implication in the choreography diagram; it essentially equates to the null or begin state in that the Prover does nothing until a presentation request arrives, triggering the leftmost transition for the Prover.

 Errors might occur in various places.
 For example, a Verifier might time out waiting for the Prover to supply a presentation.
 Errors trigger a `problem-report`.
-In this version of the protocol, all errors cause the state of both parties (the sender and the receiver of the `problem-report`) to revert to `null` (meaning it is no longer engaged in the protocol at all).
-Future versions of the protocol may allow more granular choices.
+In this version of the protocol, all errors cause the state of both parties (the sender and the receiver of the `problem-report`) to transition to `abandoned` (meaning it is no longer engaged in the protocol at all).

-> To Do: Should the previous sentence be addressed in this version?
-Should it be removed?

 ### Choreography Diagram